longturn/freeciv21/docs/Playing/faq.rst

 There are at least the following differences:

-* Lake tiles allow an adjacent city to build a cheap :improvement:`Aqueduct, Lake` with no upkeep and before the discovery of Construction.
+* Lake tiles allow an adjacent city to build a cheap :improvement:`Aqueduct, Lake` with no upkeep and before the discovery of :advance:`Construction`.
 This is commonly referred to as the "fresh water" effect.
 * Lake tiles give more food than ocean tiles, especially with the Fish tile special.
 * Shallow ocean gives +1 production with :improvement:`Offshore Platform`.
 The :improvement:`Offshore Platform`
-  city improvement often comes with the discovery of Miniturization in most rulesets, but this is a ruleset configurable item.
+  city improvement often comes with the discovery of :advance:`Miniturization` in most rulesets, but this is a ruleset configurable item.
-* Some ships can’t travel on deep ocean (such as Triremes)
+* Some ships can’t travel on deep ocean (such as :unit:`Triremes`)
 * Shallow ocean has a 10% defense bonus.
 * Ocean tiles allow you to build :improvement:`Harbor`, giving +1 food.
-The :improvement:`Harbor` city improvement often comes with the discovery of Seafaring in most rulsets, but this is a ruleset configurable item.
+The :improvement:`Harbor` city improvement often comes with the discovery of :advance:`Seafaring` in most rulsets, but this is a ruleset configurable item.

 Is “Aqueduct, River” identical to “Aqueduct, Lake”?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In most rulesets, yes.
-It is part of the "fresh water" effect of giving a cheap :improvement:`Aqueduct` that has no gold upkeep and does not require the discovery of Construction.
+It is part of the "fresh water" effect of giving a cheap :improvement:`Aqueduct` that has no gold upkeep and does not require the discovery of :advance:`Construction`.

 Is the city tile worked for free?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^